Enovis (NYSE:ENOV) Issues FY 2022 Earnings Guidance

-Enovis (NYSE:ENOV – Get Rating) last announced its quarterly earnings results on Tuesday, May 10th.
-The company reported $0.37 earnings per share for the quarter, topping analysts’ consensus estimates of $0.35 by $0.02.
-The firm had revenue of $375.00 million for the quarter, compared to the consensus estimate of $367.40 million.
+Enovis (NYSE:ENOV – Get Rating) last posted its earnings results on Tuesday, May 10th.
+The company reported $0.37 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.35 by $0.02.
+The business had revenue of $375.00 million during the quarter, compared to analysts’ expectations of $367.40 million.
 Enovis had a return on equity of 6.35% and a net margin of 1.77%.
-The business’s revenue was up 20.5% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned $1.32 earnings per share.
-As a group, sell-side analysts anticipate that Enovis will post 4.78 EPS for the current year.
+Enovis’s revenue for the quarter was up 20.5% compared to the same quarter last year.
+During the same period in the prior year, the business earned $1.32 EPS.
+As a group, equities research analysts anticipate that Enovis will post 4.78 earnings per share for the current year.

+An institutional investor recently bought a new position in Enovis stock.
+Neuberger Berman Group LLC acquired a new stake in Enovis Co.
+(NYSE:ENOV – Get Rating) in the 1st quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor acquired 22,754 shares of the company’s stock, valued at approximately $905,000.

 Enovis Corporation operates as a medical technology company worldwide.
 It develops, manufactures, and distributes medical device products used by orthopedic specialists, surgeons, primary care physicians, pain management specialists, physical therapists, podiatrists, chiropractors, athletic trainers, and other healthcare professionals to treat patients with musculoskeletal conditions resulting from degenerative diseases, deformities, traumatic events, and sports related injuries.